 Senior Research Director

-Sally Crelia, M.P.H., is a senior research director at L&M. She has extensive experience in various methods of qualitative research, including designing, conducting and analyzing results from cognitive and in-depth interviews, small group discussions and focus groups, and key informant interviews, in English and in Spanish.
+Sally Crelia, M.P.H., is a senior research director at L&M. She has extensive experience in various methods of qualitative research, including designing, conducting and analyzing results from cognitive and in-depth interviews, small group discussions, focus groups, and key informant interviews, in English and in Spanish.

 Ms. Crelia holds an M.P.H. from Emory University’s Rollins School of Public Health and is fluent in Spanish.